TrinadhKatlagunta/AI_Projects_CODSOFT/Task4_RecommendationSystem/README.md

     pip install mlxtend
     ```

+3. **Run the Program**: After downloading the input file, run the `simple_recommendation.py` program to generate recommendations.

-3. **Provide Input File**: The program requires a file as input.
+4. **Provide Input File**: The program requires a file as input.
 You can use the provided input file named `groceryitems.csv` in this folder.
 Ensure you download this file and provide it as input when running the program.

-4. **View Recommendations**: After successful execution of the program, you will see a list of recommended items based on the input data.
+5. **View Recommendations**: After successful execution of the program, you will see a list of recommended items based on the input data.

 ## Download Input Data